v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 3. In the **Active users** list, select **Diego Siciliani**.

-	**Note:** Select Diego’s name and do NOT select the circle to the left of the name; the circle with the check mark is typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**).
+	**Note:** Select Diego’s name; do not select the circle to the left of his name.
+The circle with the check mark is typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**.
 Selecting a user’s name opens a detail pane specifically for that user.

 4. In the **Diego Siciliani** pane that appears, the **Account** tab is displayed by default.
 In this tab, scroll down to the **Roles** section and select **Manage roles**.